arduino/YunWebUI/README.md

 It has two goals:
 * hide all the complexity (and power) offered by LuCI in order to give users a fast and straightforward experience in setting up their Yún.
 * provide an easy to use REST (web) API.
-Yún REST API is a "web way" to talk to your sketch through your browser: for example, you can query sensors value, send commands and share data between.
+Yún REST API is a "web way" to talk to your sketch through your browser: for example, you can query sensors value, send commands and share data.

 ## Development: the easy way